Harmonics and graded Ehrhart theory: Minkowski closure and the proof of Theorem

-We conclude this section with a few remarks.
+We conclude this subsection with a few remarks.
 The first are some interesting examples of Theorem~\ref{thm:minkowski-closure}, including two small examples with point loci in $\RR^2$.
 Another example discusses the relation between Theorem~\ref{thm:minkowski-closure} for point loci in $\kk^1$, and the {\it additive combinatorics of sumsets} and the {\it Cauchy-Davenport Theorem}.
-Following these examples, we remark on a shorter proof of Theorem~\ref{thm:minkowski-closure} which avoids topology, and also on a similar-sounding result of F. Gundlach.
+In the next subsection, we give another proof of Theorem~\ref{thm:minkowski-closure} which connects to deformation geometry and remark on a similar-sounding result of F. Gundlach.

 \begin{example} One can easily have a {\it proper} inclusion $V_\Zpoints \cdot V_{\Zpoints'} \subsetneq V_{\Zpoints+\Zpoints'}$.
 E.g., inside $\RR^2$ take

 Although $\Zpoints \neq \Zpoints'$, the two loci $\Zpoints, \Zpoints'$ are equivalent under $\Aff(\ZZ^2)$, with